matter-labs/anvil-zksync/README.md

 `anvil-zksync` is designed for local testing and uses an in-memory database for storing state information.
 It also employs simplified hashmaps for tracking blocks and transactions.
 When in fork mode, it fetches missing storage data from a remote source if not available locally.
 Additionally, it uses the remote server (openchain) to resolve the ABI and topics to human-readable names.

-## ⚠️ Caution

-Please note that `anvil-zksync` is still in its **alpha** stage.
-Some features might not be fully supported yet and may not work as intended.
-However, it is open-sourced, and contributions are welcome!

 ## 📊 Limitations & Features

 | 🚫 Limitations                                  | ✅ Features                                                 |